-When you entered in a new life weather it is your university, Professional or even your married life, everything is new to you.
+When you entered a new life whether it is your university, Professional or even your married life, everything is new to you.
 In beginning, you might feel happy but with the passage of time, different personal circumstances forced people to take a break.
-If you are following a same routine from last few months or years, then taking break from your busy schedule becomes much needed, and you might looking forward to getting back on track.
+If you are following the same routine from the last few months or years, then taking a break from your busy schedule becomes much needed, and you might look forward to getting back on track.

 Must Read: Time Management: Work Smarter, Not Harder